coursesproject/courses/README.md

 ## Collaborators and development

-Courses was originally developed for use in university courses at The IT University of Copenhagen where I am currently employed.
+Courses was originally developed for use in a university course at The IT University of Copenhagen where I am currently employed ([webpage link](https://iml.itu.dk)).
 The project was developed to address several shortcomings of the Jupyterbook project (see the previous section for details).
 Development on the tool has been done in my spare time, but the collaboration has provided invaluable feedback and has lead to the development of several critical features.